nd-0r/DiscordHangman/README.md

 # Hangman Discord Bot

-My attempt at making a hangman game using the Discord.js framework and Node.js.
+A hangman game using the Discord.js framework and Node.js.